mattermost/docs/source/deployment/certificate-based-authentication.rst

 Certificate-Based Authentication (E20)
 =======================================

-Certificate-based authentication (CBA) can be used identify a user or a device before granting access to Mattermost, providing an additional layer of security to access the system.
+Certificate-based authentication (CBA) can be used to identify a user or a device before granting access to Mattermost, providing an additional layer of security to access the system.

 Follow these steps to configure user CBA for your browser, Mattermost Desktop Apps, and the Mattermost iOS App.
-Before you begin, follow the `official guides to install Mattermost <https://docs.mattermost.com/guides/administrator.html#installing-mattermost>`_ on your system, including NGINX configuration as a proxy with SSL and HTTP/2, and a valid Let's Encrypt certificate.
+Before you begin, follow the `official guides to install Mattermost <https://docs.mattermost.com/guides/administrator.html#installing-mattermost>`_ on your system, including NGINX configuration as a proxy with SSL and HTTP/2, and a valid SSL certificate such as Let's Encrypt.

 .. contents::
   :backlinks: top